 PGI's industrial gas business (comprising about 4 to 5% of PGI's total revenue) competes with about thirteen other companies, with Linde Philippines, Inc. and Air Liquide considered to be its closest major competitors.
 It has to contend with different environments for its products (oxygen, acetylene, argon, nitrogen, carbon dioxide, and compressed air) in terms of the extent and composition of the competition.
 PGI's Vis-Min operations account for the bulk of its industrial gas revenues.
 Management estimates that PGI has roughly 30% of the combined Mindanao and Visayas markets.

-A more specific discussion of price and market demand is provided in the section on Management's Discussion and Analysis under Item 6 of Part II (Operational and Financial Information of this report).
+(A more specific discussion of price and market demand is provided in the section on Results of Operations and Detailed Discussion on Performance Indicators)